abishekarun/Transport-Problem/README.md

 ## Transport Problem

 In this project, we try to work on [Time series](https://datahack.analyticsvidhya.com/contest/practice-problem-time-series-2/) practice problem hosted by analytics vidhaya.
 This project was also used to explore different time series techniques and their application in matlab.
+This project was done as part of EOSC 510 course at UBC.

 The final matlab file is [here](https://github.com/abishekarun/Transport-Problem/blob/master/transport_problem.m) for this project.
 This project got the score of 259.7795 and obtained 195th position out of 6519 participants.